The ‘garbage guy’ walks 12 miles a day around D.C. picking up trash: ‘I’ll pick up pretty much anything.’

 “Now when I walk, I look for trash.
 It has a contagious impact on you, and anybody who went on one walk with Billy would feel the same way,” Miller added.

-For Adams, he hopes his trash pick-ups motivate others to litter less and pick up more.
+For Adams, he hopes his trash pickups motivate others to litter less and pick up more.

-“I hope people see me and go, ‘hey, maybe next time I walk around I’ll bring a trash bag and do that, too,’” he said.
+“I hope people see me and go, ‘Hey, maybe next time I walk around I’ll bring a trash bag and do that, too,’ ” he said.
 “The simple act of picking up trash makes a huge difference.”

 Read more: